About the Center for Hellenic Studies in Greece

 High School Summer Program

 The Center for Hellenic Studies in Greece's High School Summer Program (HSSP) offers ten Greek high school students, from any discipline, scholarships to spend two-and-a-half weeks (16 days) at the CHS facility in Nafplion, where they will attend intensive daily seminars led by Harvard faculty and Teaching Fellows from Harvard and from Greek universities.The HSSP will be held every summer following the Greek high schools' examination period.
-The 2013 program will take place from June 26 to July 12.
+The 2014 program will begin on July 16 and end August 1.